Trainraider/simple-errors/README.md

 update the `library()` call in `meson.build` and add your source files to it.

 #### `./include/meson.build`
-Keep `meson.build` here update to date to install all your library headers.
+Keep `meson.build` here up to date to install all your library headers.
 Change or remove the `subdir: 'trainslibs'` field to match the top-level `meson.build`.